What We Do

 Tinnitus is not something that you have to “live with” or “just get used to.”
 While there is no known cure, there are ways to manage tinnitus and provide some relief to those who suffer with it.

-Tinnitus is not something that you have to “live with” or “just get used to.”
+There are over 50 million people in the United States that suffer from some form/degree of tinnitus.
 While there is no known cure, there are ways to manage tinnitus and provide some relief to those who suffer with it.
-Dr. Greb offers a comprehensive evaluation for tinnitus.
-During this 2-hour appointment, she performs a complete hearing test, inner and middle ear testing, tinnitus testing, a complete case history, education and counseling.
-Together, she works with patients to determine the best course of action.
-Management can include hearing devices, sound therapies or just educatoin.
-She will listen to you and learn about you and determine the most appropriate treatment for your individual and unique needs.
-Insurance companies will sometimes pick up some of the cost for a tinnitus evaluation.
+We offer a comprehensive evaluation for tinnitus.
+During this 2-hour appointment, we perform a complete hearing test, inner and middle ear testing, tinnitus testing, a complete case history, education and counseling.
+Together, we work with patients to determine the best course of action.
+Management can include hearing devices, sound therapies, online tinnitus retraining programs, habituation training programs or just education.
+We will listen to you and learn about you and determine the most appropriate treatment for your individual and unique needs.
+Insurance companies will sometimes pick up some of the cost for a tinnitus consultation.
 Each individual plan of coverage is different so it is best if you contact your insurance company to find out what/if they cover.

 - Video-Otoscopic Examination: a visual look at your ear canals and eardrum